Skip to main content

 • Math/Science GPA

-• Minimal repeats of prerequisite courses
+• Minimal repeats of pre-requisite courses

-2. Essay questions (3–12 points)
+2. Essay responses (3–12 points)

 • Relevance